oliv3340/memcache-operator/README.md

 ## Description

-This operator is a test using `operator-sdk`.
+This operator is a test using [operator-sdk](https://sdk.operatorframework.io/docs/).
 The main purpose here is to test this sdk, learn to build an operator and keep track of everthing.

 ## Roadmap